bookstairs/talebook/README.md

 # Talebook (Golang)

 The Golang implementation for [talebook](https://github.com/talebook/talebook).
-We only reuse the frontend code and backend in Golang.
+We only reuse the frontend code and rewrite backend in Golang.

 In order to make it compatible with the original talebook, we will keep using the calibre as the book manager.
 So you have to deploy this talebook fork in docker.
-But this will makes it easy to fallback use the Calibre application.
+But this will make it easy to fallback use the Calibre application.

 ## Talebook API implementation status